 Green Apple Salad

-Green Apple Salad has celery and walnuts and a mustardy lemon dressing, and this is a perfect fruit salad option any time of year!
-And this salad has a lot of celery along with the apples, so it’s great for a fruit salad that’s not too sweet or high in carbs.
+Green Apple Salad has celery and walnuts and a mustardy lemony dressing, and this is a perfect fruit salad that’s not too sweet or high in carbs!
+Check the nutritional information to see what you think; you can use more celery if you want to make a version that’s even lower in carbs.

-This Green Apple Salad is kind of a kicked-up version of the traditional Waldorf Salad that’s been popular for many years, but this salad has a generous amount of healthy celery and celery leaves plus walnuts added to the mix, as well as a tasty lemon-mustard dressing.
-This is a perfect salad when you want a fruit salad that’s not too sweet!
+This Green Apple Salad is kind of a kicked-up version of the traditional Waldorf Salad that’s been popular for years, but this salad has a generous amount of healthy celery and celery leaves plus walnuts added to the mix, as well as a tasty lemon-mustard dressing.
+This is a perfect salad when you want a fruit salad that’s not too sweet and it can be a nice addition to a special dinner!

-And after I was completely through making it, taking photos, and eating a big bowl of it for lunch, I had the thought that it would have been nice to toss in a few dried cranberries, especially if you’re making it during the holidays.
-I didn’t have any, so maybe I’m glad I didn’t think of it sooner, but I do recommend that variation if you’re making this for a special occasion.
+And this is a salad I could definitely imagine serving during the holidays, and after I was completely through making the salad, taking photos, and eating a big bowl of it for lunch, I had the thought that it would be nice to toss in a few Reduced Sugar Dried Cranberries (affiliate link) if you’re making it for a holiday salad.
+I didn’t have any to take a photo of the salad with that dried cranberries added, but I do recommend that variation if you’re making this for a special occasion.

 What ingredients do you need for this salad?